jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-bind.md

 ## When Not To Use It

-If you do not use JSX or do not want to enforce that `bind` or arrow functions are not used in props, then you can disable this rule.
+If you do not use JSX or do not want to enforce that `bind`, functions declared in the render method of a component, or functions declared in the body of a functional component are not used in props, then you can disable this rule.